Moorpark to LA

 12/18/21

 Well, all seems right with the world again: it was a sunny day in SoCal, and between the Amtrak Pacific Surfliner and my trusty rig, I traversed the 50 miles back to the Highland Park neighborhood of Los Angeles, near Pasadena.
 My cousin is away for the holidays, and she very graciously offered me her place in her absence.
-I plan to stay at least a week here, which should be a great opportunity to decompress, get my booster, get my flu shot, get a dental cleaning, catch up on communicating with some (by now feeling like long-lost!) friends, visit some beautiful places and maybe see some local friends… etc. I can feel the decompression beginning already.
+I plan to stay at least a week here, which should be a great opportunity to decompress, get my COVID booster, get my flu shot, get a dental cleaning, catch up on communicating with some (by now feeling like long-lost!) friends, visit some beautiful places and maybe see some local friends… etc. I can feel the decompression beginning already.

 I departed my friends’ house in Moorpark this morning after a hearty breakfast of a green smoothie, tofu scramble, and vegan sausage.
 I biked the three miles to downtown Moorpark to catch the Surfliner.
 The ride lasted about an hour, and I boarded and deboarded without incident.
 The Moorpark depot actually was just an unstaffed commuter-rail platform, without a station.
 Glendale, where I disembarked, had a charming small station.